LethaboMokg/techie_smart_ladies/README.md

 # techie_smart_ladies
-making an improvement in the agri-growth
+making an improvement in the Agri-Growth

 #  added few layouts of the pages
 # git clone the project